What desire lines teach us about brand governance

 Desire lines demonstrate the importance of observation and responding to the needs of your user.
 A path may start as an aesthetic ideal, but once it confronts the reality of human behavior, it evolves through adaptation and iteration.

-And, desire lines can teach us a lot about brand.
+And, desire lines can teach us a lot about brand governance.
 It’s about finding the sweet spot between over-engineering and under-engineering the paths on which customers experience a brand, and employees deliver on it.
 There’s so much to learn by observing those interactions.

 When employees don’t have clear and useful guidelines, almost 70% of them admit to creating their own.
 This should be a wake-up call to any organization – without the proper information and training, most employees will take matters into their own hands.
 On the flip side, overly detailed frameworks can leave employees feeling confused, overwhelmed, or resentful for being micromanaged.